sahilpokharkar4353/upskillcampus/README.md

-# Crop Production Data Analysis
+# Crop Production in India Data Analysis
 ## Overview

 This project analyzes crop production data using Python and Power BI to identify trends, production patterns, and relationships between area and yield.